mirandabecodes/mirandabecodes/README.md

 - 👋 Hi, I’m @mirandabecodes
 - 👀 I’m interested in ... career transitioning into coding
 - 🌱 I’m currently learning ...
-HTML/CSS
+Javascript and sweating
 - 💞️ I’m looking to collaborate on ... beginner stuff!
 - 📫 How to reach me ...